 “You have to think this through,” Bill persisted.
 “Even if you won’t protect yourself, what about Harry?”

 “Don’t,” Ginny said, shaking her head.
 “Don’t you dare.”

 “You know what happens next,” he continued harshly, grabbing her arm when she pushed past him.
-“If they can’t get him under control; if he kills you…they will
+“If they can’t get him under control; if he kills you…they will kill him.”